slavko444/8085-Zadaca-12/README.md

 1. Download and install 8085 simulator from [here](https://github.com/8085simulator/8085simulator.github.io?tab=readme-ov-file).
 2. Clone this repository to your local machine.
-3. Open e8085.exe and load the `Zadaca 12 code.asm` file.
+3. Open e8085.exe and load the `Zadaca 12 code.asm`,`Zadaca 12 code glavna.asm` file.
 4. Assemble the code by pressing the Assemble button.
 5. Run the program by pressing the Run button or by pressing F10.